GOkwori/Grizk-Gallery/README.md

 ### Project Goals

 The Grizk Official Website aims to create an engaging and informative platform for art enthusiasts and artists.
-Key objectives include presenting the gallery's mission, featuring recent releases and upcoming exhibitions, and simplifying the booking process for artists.
+Key objectives include presenting the gallery's mission, featuring recent animation releases and upcoming exhibitions, and simplifying the booking process for artists.
 The website serves as a strategic tool to boost art and ticket sales while attracting more exhibition bookings, aligning with broader business goals.

 ### Art Lovers Goals